Language Learning

 Laura encourages new teachers to reach out for help when they need it, and to stay positive as they go through natural ups and downs: “It’s not easy at all, but it’s so worth it.
 There will be some hard times, but you will get through them.
 It will be the most rewarding experience of your life, truly.”

 Thank you for your advice and insights, Laura!
 Participate Learning is always here to support both teachers and administrators.
-Contact us to learn more about our Dual Language Program support services.
+Download our latest ebook, Building Bilingual Education Programs, to learn more about our dual language program support services.

 Caroline Weeks